KasparEtter/ef1p/pages/email/email.md

 even though they are [case insensitive](https://en.wikipedia.org/wiki/Case_sensitivity).
 But yes, `HELO` does stand for "hello".
 The purpose of this command is for the client to identify itself to the server with a domain name or an IP address.
+The identity provided by the client is relevant only in [rare circumstances](#helo-identity).

 Why are the `MAIL` `FROM` and `RCPT` `TO` commands longer than four characters, then?
 They're not.
-The commands are strictly speaking just `MAIL` and `RCPT`.
+The commands are just `MAIL` and `RCPT`.
 `FROM` and `TO` denote the subsequent parameter value.
-Given that these two commands are only ever followed by a single parameter, I also think that this is ugly.
-But who am I to complain about this?
-SMTP exists for longer than I do. 👻
+Some [ESMTP extensions](#common-smtp-extensions) define additional parameters for the `MAIL` command.
+The name and value of these additional parameters are separated by an equals sign rather than a colon, though.

 </details>